Otumian-empire/swift-python/exercise5c.md

 # initialize two variables, numberAboveAverage and numberBelowAverage to zero
 # compare each student score with the average
 # if the score is greater than the average, add one to numberAboveAverage else (it may mean it equal to or less than) so we check if it is less than else it will be equal, which is of no interest so do nothing.
-# we will you a loop here also
+# we will use a loop here also

 numberAboveAverage = 0
 numberBelowAverage = 0